Log in to continue or upgrade to the full course

 Validate My Answer

-You can reasonably assume a package values is
+You can reasonably assume a package value is

-> 0. It would never be negative because you wouldn't leave money, and zero is just a no-op.
+> 0. It would never be negative because you wouldn't leave money, and zero just wouldn't exist.

-By using bottom-up dynamic programming, you can solve this in O(n) time and O(1) space.
+By using bottom-up dynamic programming, you can solve this in O(n) time.

 Make sure your solution handles an array with zero or one item.